byang1217/TQemu/README.md

 ## JS Limitation
 emcc has func pointer limitation, which needs function prototype being matched strictly.
-	g_list cmp function needs to be reworked.
+	g_list cmp function needs to be reworked. all op helper functions need to be fixed

+emcc has memory alignment limitation, which cannot access unaligned memory.

 ## JS debug
 It can find corresponding C functions in JS code with additional prefix "\_"